Incentivizing Behavioral Change: The Role of Time Preferences

 77 Pages Posted: 5 May 2020 Last revised: 29 Dec 2021

 Date Written: May 2020

 How should the design of incentives vary with agent time preferences?
 We develop two predictions.
-First, "bundling" the payment function over time -- specifically by making the payment for future effort increase in current effort -- is more effective if individuals are impatient over effort.
+First, “bundling” the payment function over time – specifically by making the payment for future effort increase in current effort – is more effective if individuals are impatient over effort.
 Second, increasing the frequency of payment is more effective if individuals are impatient over payment.
-We test the efficacy of time-bundling and payment frequency, and their interactions with impatience, using a randomized evaluation of an incentives program for exercise among diabetics in India.
+We test the efficacy of time-bundling and payment frequency, and their interactions with impatience, using a randomized evaluation of an incentive program for exercise among diabetics in India.
 Consistent with our theoretical predictions, bundling payments over time meaningfully increases effort among the impatient relative to the patient.
 In contrast, increasing payment frequency has limited efficacy, suggesting limited impatience over payments.
 On average, incentives increase daily steps by 1,266 (13 minutes of brisk walking) and improve health.

 Suggested Citation: Suggested Citation